JaishreeramCoder/blackjack/monte-carlo/README.md

 ---

-## 3. Code Flow
+## 3. Code Flow 🔄

 ### A. Building the Blackjack Environment

 - **Implementation:**
   A custom `BlackjackEnv` class is created using Gymnasium.
 It defines:
+  - **Action Space (Extended–Action Model):**
-  - **Action Space:** Four discrete actions (HIT, STK, DBL, SUR).
+    Four discrete actions: HIT, STK, DBL, SUR.
+  - **Observation Space (Extended–Action Model):**
-  - **Observation Space:** A tuple containing the player's current sum, the dealer’s upcard, a flag indicating if a usable ace is present, and a flag indicating if it’s the first move.
+    A tuple containing the player's current sum, the dealer’s upcard, a flag indicating if a usable ace is present, and a flag indicating if it’s the first move.
+  - **Observation Space (Simple blackjack-v1 Model):**
+    A tuple containing the player's current sum (4–21), the dealer’s upcard (1–10), and a flag for a usable ace.
   - **Game Logic:**
     - **Card Drawing & Hand Management:** Functions to draw a card, generate a hand, and calculate the hand's total with consideration for a usable ace.
     - **Player Actions:** The `step` function implements the game dynamics for each possible action.